Troubleshooting Deploys and Refreshes

 The heading contains:

-- The phase and number of nodes that failed in that phase.
-In this example it's one node in the add phase.
+- The phase and number of Nodes that failed in that phase.
+In this example it's one Node in the add phase.

-Run failure reason: RunPhasedDeploy encountered failures: delete phase - none; alter phase - none; add phase - 1
+Run failure reason: RunPhasedDeploy encountered failures: delete phase - none; alter phase - none; add phase - 1 - The status and number of Nodes.
+In this example, 11 were successful and 1 failed.

 The row contains:

-- The failed node.
-The failed node in this example is,
+- The failed Node.
+The failed Node in this example is

-Double clicking on the error will open a new window that includes the error message and the SQL for that stage.
+Double-clicking on the error will open a new window that includes the error message and the SQL for that stage.

 The error for this run is SQL compilation error: Object 'DOCS_TESTING.DEV.STG_NATION1' does not exist or not authorized.